MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-countermeasures.md

 BitLocker helps mitigate unauthorized data access on lost or stolen computers before the authorized operating system is started.
 This mitigation is done by:

-- **Encrypting volumes on your computer.** For example, you can turn on BitLocker for your operating system volume, or a volume on a fixed or removable data drive (such as a USB flash drive, SD card, and so on).
-Turning on BitLocker for your operating system volume encrypts all system files on the volume, including the paging files and hibernation files.
+- **Encrypting volumes on a computer.** For example, BitLocker can be turned on for the operating system volume, a volume on a fixed drive. or removable data drive (such as a USB flash drive, SD card, etc.) Turning on BitLocker for the operating system volume encrypts all system files on the volume, including the paging files and hibernation files.
 The only exception is for the System partition, which includes the Windows Boot Manager and minimal boot collateral required for decryption of the operating system volume after the key is unsealed.

 - **Ensuring the integrity of early boot components and boot configuration data.** On devices that have a TPM version 1.2 or higher, BitLocker uses the enhanced security capabilities of the TPM to make data accessible only if the computer's BIOS firmware code and configuration, original boot sequence, boot components, and BCD configuration all appear unaltered and the encrypted disk is located in the original computer.
 On systems that use TPM PCR[7], BCD setting changes deemed safe are permitted to improve usability.